-Grant applicants will be notified within 2 weeks after the Archivist's decision.
+Grant applicants for this category will be reviewed in November, 2022 and will be notified within 2 weeks after the Archivist's decision.

-Successful applicants will receive an informal offer of award and be required to verify their acceptance of general terms and condition, and complete a statement on their Financial Capability and Accounting Systems.
+Successful applicants will receive an informal offer of award and be required to verify their acceptance of general terms and conditions, and complete a statement on their Financial Capability and Accounting Systems.